yarisvt/tyk-docs/tyk-docs/content/tyk-oss/ce-debian-ubuntu.md

 sudo /opt/tyk-gateway/install/setup.sh --listenport=8080 --redishost=<hostname> --redisport=6379 --domain=""
 ```

-What we've done here is told the setup script that:
+What you've done here is told the setup script that:

 *   `--listenport=8080`: Listen on port `8080` for API traffic.
 *   `--redishost=<hostname>`: The hostname for Redis.